Hritikraj8804/KodeKloud_Engineer/Linux_1/14_Linux_Run_Levels.md

 It will display the updated default target, which should now be `graphical.target` if the previous command was executed successfully: `systemctl get-default`

+I got an error with App Server 3 :

+`Failed to set default target: The name org.freedesktop.PolicyKit1 was not provided by any .service files`